yext/answers-search-ui/README.md

 ## Sort Options Component

 The sort options component displays a list of radio buttons that allows users to sort the results of a vertical search.
+The Facets component will hide itself when itself when displaying no results.
 Currently, there may be only one sort options component per page.

 ```html